-This annual report contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, which is also referred to as "forward-looking information" that relate to the Company's current expectations and views of future events.
-The forward-looking information is contained principally in the sections entitled "Our Business," "Management's Discussion and Analysis" and "Risk Factors".
+This Prospectus and any accompanying prospectus supplement and the documents incorporated herein or therein by reference include forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+All statements other than statements of historical fact contained in this Prospectus, including statements regarding our future results of operations and financial position, strategy and plans, and our expectations for future operations, are forward-looking statements.
+The forward-looking information is contained principally in the sections entitled "Prospectus Summary", "Our Business", "Management's Discussion and Analysis" and "Risk Factors".